How Much is the Cost of the Annapurna Base Camp Trek?

 TIMS Card Details

 All foreign trekkers on the Annapurna Base Camp trek need the Trekkers Information Management System (TIMS) card.
-The card assists the authorities to monitor trekkers to ensure their safety and management.
+The card assists the authorities in monitoring trekkers to ensure their safety and management.

 Obtaining the TIMS card before the trek will help to increase the convenience of registration and avoid any delays at the entrance point of the trail.